Raúl Baduel: Arrest and initial detention

 In October 2008, a "military prosecutor said he was responsible for about $14 million that disappeared during his tenure as defense minister" in a transaction involving the purchase of military equipment.
 According to The New York Times, "Chávez has moved against a wide range of domestic critics, and his efforts in recent weeks to strengthen his grip on the armed forces have led to high-profile arrests and a wave of reassignments".
 On 2 April 2009, Baduel was arrested at gunpoint; Baduel said that his arrest was politically motivated with Chávez allies admitting he was in private.
 Baduel was placed in Ramo Verde Prison.
 According to The Guardian, he said "his crime was to realise – and declare – that the president was a tyrant".
 The 2009 Human Rights Watch report mentioned Baduel as an example of political persecution.
 Former U.S. President Jimmy Carter expressed concern about the case, and Steve Ellner, a Venezuelan historian and analyst, noted that "courts overwhelmingly targeted opposition figures.
 'Chávez's case would be much stronger if he went after corruption within his own government.'
 Arresting Baduel neutralised an opponent who could stir trouble in the army.
 'Obviously throwing Baduel in jail had a political motivation.'"
 In April 2010, Amnesty International accused "the Venezuelan government of deliberately targeting opposition leaders and sympathizers".

 In May 2010, Baduel was convicted by a military court of corruption and sentenced to seven years and eleven months in prison; Baduel said he was innocent.
 The military court declared that US$3.9 million was misappropriated, according to interviews with members of various military units; Baduel's daughter said no proof existed and the main evidence was provided by soldiers who claimed to see another officer carrying some black bags.

 From Ramo Verde Prison, Baduel sent a Twitter message to family members, saying, "God is with us and divine justice is always active".
 He was released six years later in 2015.

-Second detention
+Second detention and death

 On 12 January 2017, Baduel was once again arrested following allegations from the Venezuelan government that he was plotting to overthrow the government.
 Multiple other opposition politicians were detained in what opposition politicians called trumped up charges.
 Family members of Baduel have denounced that he was being kept in solitary isolation at an underground facility known as The Tomb (La Tumba) from late January 2018.
 In June 2019, he was moved to a maximum security prison in Fuerte Tiuna.

 On 12 October 2021, the Attorney General appointed by the 2017 Constituent National Assembly, Tarek William Saab, reported Baduel's death allegedly due to cardiorespiratory arrest caused by COVID-19.
 His family has disputed this version as the cause of death, saying that they visited him on 9 October and that he was well, and decided not to cremate his body so as not to hinder the investigations.